sibyl-team/sib/README.md

 [The sibyl-team](https://github.com/sibyl-team)

 ## Acknowledgements
-This project has been partially funded by Fondazione CRT through project SIBYL.
+This project has been partially funded by Fondazione CRT through call "La Ricerca dei Talenti", project SIBYL.

 Enjoy!